-In 1998 our big family became U.S. citizens.
+In 1998, our big family became U.S. citizens.
 All eight kids were our first priority.
 They had private music lessons and participated in sports.
 Sometimes, it felt like we were taxi drivers.
-My husband would take one group of kids to one place, I would take the other group to the next place.
-Then, we had dinner, worked on homework assignments, and read the Bible as a family.
+My husband would take one group of kids to one place, and then I would take the other group to the next place.
+In the evenings we had dinner, worked on homework assignments, and read the Bible as a family.
 That tight schedule after school continued for about five years.
 Though, with many achievements, I still feel that my kids lost a lot of precious time in public school; time that could have been used differently.

 The Road to Making a Christ-centered Education a Reality

 As our kids entered high school, we felt that public school morals began to influence them, and the foundation we set began to shake.
 Consequently, in 2002 my husband and I made a decision to enroll five of our school-aged kids in one of the private Christian schools in Spokane.

 Being a graduate student from Whitworth University in K-12 with a Guidance and Counseling degree, I spoke at seminars and enabled parents to make a decision for their kids as well.
 In September 2002, about 100 Slavic students began their new journey at a private Christian school in Spokane; however, these families were struggling with monthly tuition payments and were planning not to return the next school year.
 I wondered, “what else could be done for these students so that they could have a proper Christian education.”